 The theft of wireless devices, particularly smartphones, is sharply on the rise across the country, according to many published reports.
-The high resale value of these high-tech phones has made them a prime target for robbers and the personal information contained on the device that could be used by identity thieves.
-Below are several steps that you can take to better protect yourself, your device, and the data it contains, along with instructions on what to do if your device is lost or stolen.
+The high resale value of these high-tech phones and the personal information contained on the device that could be used by identity thieves has made smartphones a prime target for robbers.
+Here's how you can better protect yourself, your device and the data it contains, along with instructions on what to do if your device is lost or stolen.

 - Consider your surroundings and use your device discreetly at locations in which you feel unsafe.